 Arriving From Dublin Airport

 If you are coming to Dublin by plane, some buses and taxis will take you to the city center.
-Depending on where you are going and the traffic at the time of day, a taxi will cost between 30 – 40 euros.
+The traffic will determine the cost, but in general, a taxi will cost between 30 – 40 euros.
 The bus is a more cost-effective option, but depending on the time of day can take a while.

-For 7 euros from the airport to the city center of Dublin, you can prebook your ticket with The Airlink Express.
-A wonderful option by bus.
+You can spend 7 euros from the airport to the city center of Dublin, by pre-booking your ticket with The Airlink Express.
+A fantastic option if you want to take the bus.

 A smart way to start your weekend trip is by getting the 3 Day City Pass.
 With this pass, you will have access to the Dublin Hop-on Hop-off City Tour buses and of the Dublin Bus public service buses, Airlink Express.